tarrasqueapp/tarrasqueapp/CONTRIBUTING.md

 > - Star the project
 > - Tweet about it
 > - Refer to this project in your project's README
-> - Mention the project at local meetups and tell your friends/colleagues
+> - Mention the project to your friends

 ## Table of Contents